chedabob/longbow/README.md

 ## Global Options

-`--verbose` will log a TON of information about what's happening to the console.
+`--dontlog` will not log the status/operations to the console.

 `--help` will fill you in on what you need to do for an action.